geeogi/async-python-lambda-template/README.md

 # High-performance AWS lambda with async Python

-_A template for building a high-performance Python function in AWS lambda using asyncio, aiohttp and aiobotocore.
+_A template for building a Python function in AWS lambda using asyncio, aiohttp and aiobotocore.
 Perfect for a data processing pipeline._

 ## Features

-- High-performance async Python
+- Asynchronous Python with fast and cheap execution time
 - Runs in AWS lambda serverless environment λ
 - Integration tests with HTTP and AWS mocks
 - CloudFormation template for AWS infrastructure deployment